-In 2022, approximately 200 acres of HCVF oak woodland and adjacent HCVF grasslands were identified to be restored and enhanced through the manual removal of small diameter encroaching conifers as part of Green Diamond's Private Land Management (PLM) Program.
-In 2023, 70 acres of those HCVF areas were maintained, restored, and enhanced by removing conifers.
+In 2022, approximately 200 acres of HCVF oak woodland and adjacent grasslands were identified to be restored and enhanced through the manual removal of small diameter encroaching conifers as part of Green Diamond's Private Land Management (PLM) Program.
+In 2024, 91 acres of those areas were maintained, restored, and enhanced by removing conifers.
 In certain areas near existing HCVF that have a mix true oaks and conifers, Green Diamond has applied recently created Forest Practice Rules that allow the removal of larger conifers from true oak stands without the requirement to restock the harvested area.
 In 2019/2020, approximately 27 acres of oak woodland special treatment zone (STZ) were put under harvest plan and 4 acres were completed in 2021.
-The remaining 23 acres are planned to be completed in 2024.
+The remaining 23 acres were planned to be completed in 2024, but that did not happen due to contractor constraints.
 Under-represented successional stages were maintained or enhanced as outlined in the Forest Management Plan (Section 6).

 In 2022, Green Diamond entered a contract with CAL FIRE to conduct prescribed burning in the Bald Hills area, specific to Williams Ridge, which is permitted under CAL FIRE's vegetation management program (VMP).
 This contract and permit are valid for a ten-year period and intend to add prescribed fire as a restoration tool for HCVF oak woodlands and prairies.
 Under the Vegetation Management Program, CAL FIRE assumes all liability for prescribed fire operations and Green Diamond works as a partner to share costs and resources.
-Although no prescribed burning occurred in the Bald Hills area in 2023, Green Diamond continues to coordinate with CalFire with hopes to burn in 2024.
+In 2024, CAL FIRE crews put in fire lines around the proposed burn area(s).
+Due to inclement weather, CAL FIRE did not conduct any prescribed burning on Williams Ridge in 2024.
+Although no prescribed burning occurred in 2024, Green Diamond continues to coordinate with CalFire with hopes of burning in the fall of 2025.

 In 2015, the California Department of General Services (DGS) and the Governor's Office of Emergency Services (OES) approached Green Diamond Resource Co asking permission to investigate potential telecommunication tower sites on the property to replace the existing tower located on US Forest Service lands on Red Mountain in the Klamath area.
 The Red Mountain area is being returned to the Yurok Tribe who have indicated that they will not renew leases on Red Mountain.
 Planned decommissioning of the communication tower on Red Mountain was scheduled for 2021 but has yet to occur due to delays in the project timeline.
 The telecommunication tower on Red Mountain holds all the emergency service communications for the area and links to the state-wide system for state and federal agencies.
 After thorough analysis, a site was chosen on GDRCo property on Rattlesnake Ridge which is located within an HCVF and in a designated Humboldt marten reserve area within the Safe Harbor Agreement between GDRCo and California Department of Fish and Wildlife (DFW).
-DGS completed an Environmental Impact Report in 2018 and negotiated with DFW and CAL FIRE to comply with all environmental laws, regulations and GDRCo agreements with State and Federal agencies in order to construct 1.2 miles of road and a two-acre site for the telecommunications tower.
+DGS completed an Environmental Impact Report in 2018 and negotiated with DFW and CAL FIRE to comply with all environmental laws, regulations and GDRCo agreements with State and Federal agencies to construct 1.2 miles of road and a two-acre site for the telecommunications tower.
 GDRCo was a willing participant through this process as an alternative to the likely use of eminent domain by the State given the threat to emergency communications and lack of any other potential site to replace the coverage of the existing tower.
 Presently site clearing, road building and rocking, and tower pad rocking have all been completed.
-Construction of the tower is expected in 2024 through 2025.
+Construction of the tower is expected in 2026 through 2027.
 Pete Jackson, VP/GM, is acting as liaison to DGS and OES.